 Wyoming Wildlife Natural Resource Trust (WWNRT)

 The Wyoming Wildlife and Natural Resource Trust program was established by the Wyoming Legislature in 2005 to provide adequate funding to maintain and enhance Wyoming’s incredible natural resources.
 Within this mission, WWNRT has helped fund multiple crossings projects and continues to be a great source of grants for key wildlife crossings projects.
-The Federation helps raise funds for WWNRT throughout various avenues.
+The Federation helps raise funds for WWNRT throughout various avenues, including advocating for a $75M infusion from the Wyoming state budget during the 2022 legislative session.
+This influx of money nearly fully funded the trust and will allow it to operate at it’s intended full capacity.

 What We Do To Help